syncfusion-content/reactjs-docs/ReactJS/Overview.md

 #### Pre-requisites

- We will need **NodeJS.** if you don't have it installed on your machine, check the link from the table below.
+ We will need **Node.js** if you don't have it installed on your machine, check the link from the table below.

 <table>
 <tr>